Areas of Expertise

 Dr. Binning is a highly experienced, fellowship-trained, comprehensive vascular neurosurgeon.

-Dr. Binning specializes in both minimally invasive, endovascular/cerebrovascular neurosurgery, as well as conventional vascular neurosurgery, making her one of a select number of neurosurgeons in the country trained in both types of vascular neurosurgery.
+Dr. Binning specializes in both minimally invasive, endovascular/cerebrovascular neurosurgery, as well as open vascular microsurgery, making her one of a select number of neurosurgeons in the country trained in both types of vascular neurosurgery.

-Dr. Binning is also an instructor for the American Association of Neurological Surgeons (AANS) residents’ course.
+Dr. Binning is the director of multiple national courses and is an instructor for the American Association of Neurological Surgeons (AANS) residents’ course.

 Publications and lectures